 It began with the future.

 As a teenage boy I was fascinated with PERRY RHODAN.
 It was a German science fiction novel series which still exists today.
-My enthusiasm made me not only read these stories, but invent my own ones and enter them into the fandom.
+My enthusiasm made me not only read these stories, but invent my own ones and introduce them to the fandom.
 Today this is called „fan fiction“.
-Then it ran under the title „short story competition“.
+Back then it ran under the title „short story competition“.
 They used to be more circuitious in those days.

 Two of my stories finished first in their respective competitions.
 This lead me to conclude that a happy life as a successful author was a certainty.
 Much did I know then about what it really takes to become an author.
 But I became involved with the science fiction fandom, working for a few years as a writer, editor, graphic artist and co-publisher for numerous fan magazines.
 Besides going to school, which had some influence on my grades.

 After a break of a few years to follow a more classical career in trade and business, I remembered my fondness for writing and that I actually missed telling stories.
 I wanted to try my hand in an other genre: historical fiction, stories based on real historical events and persons, but told through the eyes of fictional characters.
 You know, like GLADIATOR or KINGDOM OF HEAVEN, only in writing.

 I developed a series around a medieval merchant adventurer who becomes entangled in some of the most important political and social tragedies of his time, always having to find a way out for himself and his loved ones unharmed ... and not always succeeding The first of these novels, DER TUCHHÄNDLER (The Draper), was an immediate success, selling all rights including the licence to be made into a major movie and having – up to this day – sold over 500.000 copies.